Bhanu Kapil: Personal life and education

 Kapil was born in 1968 outside of London to Indian parents.
 In 1990, she moved to the United States, then returned to England in 2019.
 She presently spends her time in both the United Kingdom and the United States.

-Kapil received a Bachelor of Arts degree from Loughborough University and a Master of Arts degree in English Literature from the State University of New York.
+Kapil received a Bachelor of Arts degree from Loughborough University and a Master of Arts degree in English Literature from the State University of New York Brockport.

 Career

 Kapil's first book, The Vertical Interrogation of Strangers, was written in the late 1990s.
 She has cited Salman Rushdie's 1980 Booker Prize win as a formative experience for her, saying "Perhaps then, for the first time, I understood that someone like me: could.
 Could look like me and write."
 In early 2015, The Believer held a round-table discussion of her work over the course of three days.

-Kapil's work can be difficult to classify, occupying a space between poetry and fiction.
 2009's Humanimal: A Project for Future Children took its inspiration from the nonfiction account of Amala and Kamala, two girls found "living with wolves in colonial Bengal."
 Douglas A. Martin has described Incubation: A Space For Monsters as "a feminist, post-colonial On the Road."
 Kapil also contributed the introduction to Amina Cain's short story collection I Go To Some Hollow.
-Her creative work also encompasses performance art and her public readings sometimes blur the line between a traditional reading and performance.
+Her public readings have elements of performance art.
 Her poetry appeared in a collection edited by Brian Droitcour that was produced as part of the New Museum's 2015 Triennial.

-Aside from writing, Kapil has taught at Naropa University, as well as in Goddard College’s MFA program.
+Aside from writing, Kapil has taught at Naropa University, as well as in Goddard College’s Master of Fine Arts program.
 She has also contributed and co-taught in the Master's in Leadership for Sustainability program at the University of Vermont.

 In 2019, Kapil received a year-long fellowship at the University of Cambridge; after the fellowship, she remained as an artist by-fellow at Churchill College.
 In 2022, she was elected as a Fellow of the Royal Society of Literature.